 Measure HIST-1: Documentation.
-An MOA would address the unanticipated discovery of human remains, and the long-term management and treatment of the National Register-eligible powerhouses.
-As would be stipulated in the MOA, PG&E would prepare photographic, architectural, and written documentation that meets Historic American Building Survey and Historic American Engineering Record standards prior to commencing decommissioning activities.
+An MOA has been signed to address the unanticipated discovery of human remains, and the long-term management and treatment of the National Register-eligible powerhouses.
+As stipulated in the MOA, PG&E would prepare photographic, architectural, and written documentation that meets Historic American Building Survey and Historic American Engineering Record standards prior to commencing decommissioning activities.